 - 2010 to 2012—Extreme heat in 2010 led to a significant decline in grasses in the lower Bay in 2011 and coverage dropped to an estimated 63,074 acres.
 High spring rains, Hurricane Irene, and Tropical Storm Lee all created poor conditions for growth in 2012 and coverage dropped again to an extimated 48,191 acres.

-- 2013 to 2016—Acres of underwater grasses increased each year from 2013 to 2015 (the most recent year for which we have data).
-In 2015, there was an estimated 91,621 acres of underwater grasses in the Chesapeake Bay—the highest ever reported since monitoring began in the mid 1980s.
-By all accounts, grasses remained robust in 2016 as well.
-Improvements in water clarity have also been observed during this time.
+- 2013 to 2017—Acres of underwater grasses increased each year from 2013 to 2017.
+In 2017, there were more than 100,000 acres of underwater grasses in the Chesapeake Bay—the highest ever reported since monitoring began in the mid 1980s.
+Improvements in water clarity were also observed during this time.

 In Bay restoration we don't often see straight-line progress, and the recent decline in underwater grasses in the Bay is a sobering reminder that extreme weather can set back recovery.
 It also reminds us that we need to focus on the elements we can control, especially reducing pollution to the Bay and its rivers and streams.

 Though we can't control Mother Nature, reducing pollution—including better managing stormwater runoff before it gets into rivers and streams—will help mitigate weather extremes, improve water quality, and contribute to Bay grass revival.
+The 2018 survey seems to support that theory.
 Virginia, Maryland, Pennsylvania, the other Bay states, and the District of Columbia all committed to reducing pollution from all sources as their part of their Clean Water Blueprint.

 All of CBF's activities—from land-use planning and stormwater management to wetland protection and riparian buffer planting—contribute to Bay grass revival.
 Where water quality is good enough to support underwater grass survival, hands-on restoration efforts can help establish, expand, or diversify grass communities.
 CBF's Grasses for the Masses program engages volunteers in Virginia in growing wild celery in homes, schools, and businesses to transplant at appropriate restoration sites.
 CBF hopes its simultaneous efforts to improve water quality and restore and protect underwater grasses will start an "ecological chain reaction" in which improved water quality promotes grass growth.